danielgomezrico/Movies-App-Showcase/README.md

      - Define what a page returns when it ends
      - Be able to test the navigation with unit testing
   - `Result`: Error / Success handling is done using a [Result Monad](https://adambennett.dev/2020/05/the-result-monad/).
+  - `lib/common/log.dart`: all log setup with the showcase of how to append firebase or others to the hole app.

 ### Architecture diagram
 ```mermaid